Ishay Hadas: Political activism

-In 2018, Hadas along with Gonen Ben Itzhak and others formed the Hoze Hadash (New Contract) foundation, better known as "Crime Minister".
+In 2018, Hadas along with Gonen Ben Itzhak and others formed the Hoze Hadash (New Deal) foundation, better known as "Crime Minister".
 The organization has been standing at the forefront of the protests against Benjamin Netanyahu.
 Hadas frequently takes it upon himself to post live broadcasts from the ongoing protests to followers of the "Crime Minister" page on Facebook.

 In 2018, Hadas was arrested by police for bearing a protest sign with the words "Crime Minister" on it along the route of the Giro D'Italia bicycle tournament.
 When asked once what he hopes to accomplish with these protests, Hadas replied "For Shaked to return home".
 Shaked is Hadas' granddaughter who lives abroad.

 In May 2020, following the 2020 Israeli legislative election, Hadas, along with "Hoze Hadash", filed a complaint against tasking Benjamin Netanyahu with the formation of the unity government on the grounds that it "warps" the will of the voter.
 In an August 2020 interview for 103FM, Hadas was taken off the air for claiming Ben Caspit's radio show was "subpar".
 Hadas had told him that he voted for Benny Gantz who "stabbed him in the back" by forming a unity government with Netanyahu and was later asked by Caspit why he's not protesting against Gantz to which Hadas replied with "subpar".

-On March 18, 2023, Hadas was detained by police at a demonstration, part of the 2023 Israeli anti-judicial reform protests, held at Kfar Uria where the Minister of National Security, Itamar Ben-Gvir (Who was convicted of supporting a terrorist), was weekending.
+On March 18, 2023, Hadas was detained by police at a demonstration, part of the 2023 Israeli anti-judicial reform protests, held at Kfar Uria where the Minister of National Security, Itamar Ben-Gvir (who was convicted of supporting a terrorist), was weekending.
 Hadas was later released after refusing to sign an agreement which forbade him from participating in further protests.